-In Hydra, PDFs are represented by the hydra::Pdf<Functor, Integrator> class template and is defined binding a positive defined functor and a integrator.
-PDFs can be conveniently built using the template function hydra::make_pdf(pdf, integrator).
-The snippet below shows how wrap a parametric lambda representing a Gaussian and bind it to a Gauss-Kronrod integrator, to build a pdf object:
+In Hydra, PDFs are represented by the hydra::Pdf<Functor, Integrator> class template and are defined binding a positive defined functor and a integrator.
+PDFs can be conveniently built using the template function hydra::make\pdf( pdf\object, integrator\object).